Docs

 How do I resolve errors caused by unindexed branches?

-If you receive an error like The specified branch, 'my-branch-name', has not been indexed by TinaCloud, try the following._createMdxContent
+If you receive an error like The specified branch, 'my-branch-name', has not been indexed by TinaCloud, or see no branches indexed at all, try the following:

 How do I resolve There was a problem saving your document errors?